raghavashok24/raghavashok24/README.md

 ## about me

-hi, i'm raghav. i am a current student at uc berkeley studying business administration and computer science. i am passionate about leveraging artificial intelligence to improve the resiliency and operational efficiency of financial institutions, and am interested in opportunities spanning computational finance, agent systems, and fintech.
+hi, i'm shriraghav. i am a current student at uc berkeley studying business administration and computer science. i am passionate about leveraging artificial intelligence to improve the resiliency and operational efficiency of financial institutions, and am interested in opportunities spanning computational finance, agent systems, and fintech.

 ## featured projects